 Investigating patterns to accelerate solutions.

-At the Neurodevelopmental Disabilities Laboratory at Northwestern University, we research language and other abilities associated with autism, fragile X syndrome, and related conditions.
+At the Neurodevelopmental Diversity Laboratory at Northwestern University, we research language and other abilities associated with autism, fragile X syndrome, and related conditions.
 We also investigate their associated genetic, environmental, and neural features.

 Our specific study objectives include: